SuffolkLITLab/onepagers/README.md

 Font size classes (.font-xs through .font-huge) are in /assets/scss/_typography.scss.

 Flex and grid layouts are in /assets/scss/_flex-grid.scss.
-Use .row for horizontal columns/groups, .col for vertical groups, and .grid for grids.
+Use .row for horizontal groups, .flex-col for vertical groups, and .grid for grids.
 Note the utility classes for spacing and positioning, and for grid columns.

 All the available Bootstrap icons are shown [here](https://icons.getbootstrap.com/).